Embotics/Scenarios/Deploy-Kubernetes-Cluster-AWS-Kubeadm/README.md

 1. Go to [Embotics Git Hub / Scenarios](https://github.com/Embotics/Scenarios) and clone or download the repository.
 1. In vCommander, go to **Configuration > Service Request Configuration > Completion Workflow** and click **Import**.
-1. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploying-Kubernetes-Cluster-AWS-Kubeadm` directory, select the `aws-post-deploy-k8s-kubeadm-component.yaml` file, and click **Open**.
+1. Go to the Scenarios repo that you cloned or downloaded, then from the `Deploy-Kubernetes-Cluster-AWS-Kubeadm` directory, select the `aws-post-deploy-k8s-kubeadm-component.yaml` file, and click **Open**.

     vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
 1. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.